Solved: Spotify Playing Random Songs

 Sign Out Everywhere

-1. You go to the bill as mentioned earlier page.
+1. You go to the bill as mentioned on the earlier page.

 2. Scroll to the bottom and select “Sign out Everywhere.”